beromir/Beromir.ToggleEditor/README.md

               description: 'Align left'
               # Specify the color to display in the editor.
 Does only work with the color layout
               color: '#ffffff'
+              # Hide the value.
+Great if you work with ClientEval
+              hidden: 'ClientEval: !!node.property.anotherProperty'
+              # Add a preview image.
+Does not work with the color layout
+              preview: 'resource://Vendor.Package/filenameInPublicFolder.png'
             center:
               label: 'Center'
               icon: 'align-center'